 Types of state significant infrastructure

-- Water storage and treatment plants.
+- water storage and treatment plants

-- Wharf and boating facilities.
+- wharves and boating facilities

-- is over a certain size
+- above a certain size or capital investment value

-- cause the greatest impact;
+- cause the greatest impact

 - are of greatest interest or concern to the community.

-The Guideline was developed as part of the Rapid Assessment Framework package, a suite of proposed system improvements that increase the efficiency of major project assessments and speed up assessment timeframes while also improving assessment quality, engagement standards and customer service.
+The guideline was developed as part of the Rapid Assessment Framework package, a suite of proposed system improvements that increase the efficiency of major project assessments and speed up assessment timeframes while also improving assessment quality, engagement standards and customer service.

-- feedback and comments from the relevant local council(s)
+- feedback from local councils

-- public submissions received during the exhibition
+- public submissions

 - the public interest.